Ali-Herrera/myCodewars/README.md

 ## Lessons Learned:

 The Biggest Lesson I learned in tackling this endless supply of questions is understanding that there is a long way to go.
-Not being able to answer a question is okay, as long as you take the initiative to improve.
+Not being able to answer a question is okay, as long as you take the initiative to learn from it and continue to improve.